panzertard/elitedangerous-notes/docs/_posts/2020-07-26-Here-The-Wheel.md

 ## Places

-Legend: '`Location-name`' in Code-font means system or location in ED is found.
+Legend: `Location-name` in Code-font means system or location is in Elite:Dangerous.

 Name | Description
 ---- | ----
+New Aberdeen | City, apparently in the `Arouca` system.
-`Villist` | Appears to be in the `Brohman` system.
+`Villist` | In the `Brohman` system.
 Place of Robert's battle.
+Two tourist beacons. _Battle of Villist_ and _Remains of Imbrium City_. _Imbrium City_ not mentioned in the book.
+The moon `Eden 13913` is not mentioned in the book.
+Why this name?
+No forum reference or anything telling us why it has this name.
 `Phekda` | A place where only fools go. _"Couldn’t the selfish fools see they were making a Phekda run in an unarmed Lanner?"_
 Vista Oculto | Jordans old ship.
 (No _Oculto_ places found in ED).
+Skekkigo 0 B 8 | A Crash site

 ## Order of events
-Legend: '`Location-name`' in Code-font means system or location in ED is found.
+Legend: `Location-name` in Code-font means system or location in ED is found.

 #### Chapter 1
 **Robert**: Performs a heist on a Python freighter.